 "Language determines thought."

 This statement represents the Sapir-Whorf hypothesis, which proposes that the structure of a language influences the way its speakers perceive and conceptualize the world.
 While the strong version of this hypothesis (linguistic determinism) is generally rejected, the weaker version (linguistic relativity) suggests that language can influence, but not completely determine, thought.
-There is ongoing debate and research on the extent to which language shapes cognition.
+That said, there is ongoing debate and research on the extent to which language shapes cognition.
+2. **"Sign language is not a 'real' language.

 -